 - Live Works Knowhow 2020-21, NPIF QR, £10k

 - Urban Education Live 2017-2021, JPI-Europe/ESRC Smart Urban Futures programme, €1.05M (£330k UEL: Sheffield)

 - Experience Castlegate 2018, AHRC Immersive Experiences programme, £75k

 - Teaching interests

 I am an advocate for more interdisciplinary collaboration and ‘liveness’ in higher education.
-I have recently collaborated with colleagues from Urban Studies and Planning, Archaeology, ScHARR, Engineering and Computer Science and I am an active member of the Engaged Learning Network.
+I have collaborated with colleagues from Urban Studies and Planning, Archaeology, Law, ScHARR, Engineering and Computer Science and I am member of the UoS Engaged Learning Network.

-I have also lectured and reviewed at a number of UK and International schools of architecture including Ion Mincu University Romania, Tecnologico de Monterrey Mexico, Hasselt University Belgium, IUAV Italy, Harbin Institute Technology China, The Bartlett UCL, Welsh School of Architecture Cardiff, Arts University Bournemouth and Nottingham University.
+I have also lectured and reviewed at a number of UK and International schools of architecture including Chalmers University Sweden, IT Bandung Indonesia, Ion Mincu University Romania, Tecnologico de Monterrey Mexico, Hasselt University Belgium, IUAV Italy, Harbin Institute Technology China, The Bartlett UCL, Welsh School of Architecture Cardiff, Arts University Bournemouth and Nottingham University.

 - Teaching activities

 Based at Live Works Urban Room and exploring the role of arts and culture in the city, we use site-specific methods from installation art, performance and relational art to develop both real and speculative design proposals that have an active relationship to site and users.
 We do this in collaboration with arts organisations and community groups, forming long-term relationships that make a real difference to the areas we work in.
 In Residence projects cover the full range from the deliverable to the highly speculative, yet all play a role in challenging existing structures and proposing more equal and sustainable forms of urban production